Healthy Homes Assessment Woodridge

 Insulation Woodridge

-• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation standard.
+Learn more about the Healthy Homes insulation quality.

 Woodridge Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection